 - Comfortable furniture and other physical infrastructure.

-- If there is new technology involved, a chance to use some or all of that technology, if that’s possible.
+- If there is a new technology involved, a chance to use some or all of that technology if that’s possible.

 - Utilize these corporate event planning tips and you’ll find your business event going much more smoothly.
 The above checklist for event planning can be used for conferences, seminars and other types of events.

 Here’s a handy checklist for event planning.
 It’s broken down into a rough timeline.
 There are no hard and fast rules, though.
 Business event organisers should come up with their own checklists and plans adapted to their events.